Linear Distance Metric Learning with Noisy Labels: Algorithms, Approximation, and Dimensionality Reduction

-As we are not given $\M^*$, in practice we are unaware of such a gap in the eigenvalues of $\M^*$.
-Since we only have access to $\hat{\M}$, the next Theorem establishes that the loss function still converges under eigenvalue truncation when the corresponding eigenvalues of $\hat{\M}$ are small.
+As we are not given $\M^*$, in practice we are unaware of its rank or spectral properties.
+Since we only have access to $\hat{\M}$, the next theorem establishes that the loss function still converges under eigenvalue truncation when the corresponding eigenvalues of $\hat{\M}$ are small.